isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    This section describes DHCPv4-specific statistics.
 For a general overview and usage of statistics, see :ref:`stats`.

-Beginning with Kea 1.7.7 the DHCPv4 server provides two global parameters to control statistics default sample limits:
+Since Kea 1.7.7, the DHCPv4 server provides two global parameters to control statistics default sample limits:

 - ``statistic-default-sample-count`` - determines the default maximum